Women's Summit Event Returns To Saratoga, Hosts Panels And Networking

 “To be clear, this is not an event where women get together to discuss female challenges,” said Shona Rotondo, Chair of the HRWS Marketing & Communications Committee.
 “It's an event that brings together intelligent and successful industry professionals to discuss the challenges of our sport with the ultimate goal being to connect and share ideas that become the building blocks of future innovation.”

-Sessions began with a keynote conversation led by Liza Lazarus, CEO of the Horseracing Integrity and Safety Authority (HISA), that was hosted by Donna Barton Brothers, a racing analyst for NBC Sports.
+Sessions began with a keynote conversation led by Liza Lazarus, CEO of the Horseracing Integrity and Safety Authority (HISA) and was hosted by Donna Barton Brothers, a racing analyst for NBC Sports.

 “I'm really delighted that there are a number of initiatives, certainly also like this, around women,” said Lazarus.
 “It's really important to me that we have a lot of women in the industry.
 My senior leadership team is more than half women.”